 $358 For A System That Can Produce Up To 7 Gallons Of Filtered Water Per Hour

-These have a solid reputation for providing a lot of quality water.
-Berkey says that their standard filter system will filter enough water for 4-16 people, which is quite a range.
-For home use or base camps it is a good option and even offers virus protection.
+These have a solid reputation for providing a lot of quality drinking water.
+Berkey says that their standard filter system will filter enough clean water for 4-16 people, which is quite a range.
+For home use or base camps, it is a good option and even offers virus protection.

-Pumping water through a filter can get tiring and for the elderly or those that are disabled it may be a lot harder to pump enough water to get by.
+The physical demands of the water purification process can get tiring and for the elderly or those that are disabled it may be a lot harder to pump enough water to get by.

-You can get many different models of Berkey filters.
+You can get the Berkey water filter in many different models.
 They even have a model called the Crown that can provide drinking water for large groups of well over a 100 people.

-Flow rates per hour and maximum gallons per day depend on how many filter elements are stacked in your Berkey.
-You can have as little as 2 or as many as 9 depending on what model you choose.
-Berkey has a very informative web site that helps you calculate your estimated water needs so you can purchase the right filtration system.
+Water purifier flow rates per hour and maximum gallons per day depend on how many water filter elements are stacked in your Berkey.
+You can have as little as 2 or as many as 9 depending on what water purification model you choose.
+Berkey has a very informative website that helps you calculate your estimated water needs so you can purchase the right water purification system.

 Even the most expensive model, The Crown, with the maximum number of filters in it is a mere $625 and will produce up to 26 gallons of filtered water per hour!
 The holding capacity or water storage tank on your Berkey will vary depending on what model you have.

-In a lot of cases you can just clean the ceramic elements and get more use out of the filter.
+In a lot of cases, you can just clean the ceramic filters (or whatever type of filter used) and get more use out of the element.
 The filters don’t just stop working but the flow rate will slow.
 If after you clean them the rate is still slow, then it is time to replace the filters entirely.

-For a family or group survival situation where you plan on being in place, The Berkey has a lot to offer and has been proven time and time again.
+For a family or group survival situation where you plan on being in place and need clean water, The Berkey has a lot to offer and has been proven time and time again.

 Best For Portable Long-term Use By Group